jessetane/uri-router/readme.md

 `URI` objects are passed to route handlers and [lifecycle hooks](#lifecycle-hooks).
 They define most of the properties described in the [URL spec](https://url.spec.whatwg.org) and some `Router` specific properties described here:

 ### `init`
-True when `history.state` is the same as when the page initially loaded.
+True when `window.location` has not changed since the page loaded.

 ### `back`
 True when the browser's back button has been clicked or `Router.pop()` was called.